 After the Great Recession began, I finally learned how to find great deals and cut down on household expenses.
-To date, I’ve literally save thousands of dollars, and now I actually have a good bit of money in the bank.
+To date, I’ve literally saved thousands of dollars, and now I actually have a good bit of money in the bank.

-For example, I regularly shop the thrift stores, I watch Youtube videos to learn how to fix things, and I let dishes and clothes air dry (which saves electricity).
+For example, I regularly shop at the thrift stores, I watch Youtube videos to learn how to fix things, and I let dishes and clothes air dry (which saves electricity).
 The money I save this way adds up faster than you might think.

 In this article, Lisa shares 43 frugal tips to help you cut down on bills and other expenses.
 There is so much good advice in this article that I recommend printing it and putting it on the fridge.
 Follow the link below to check it out.